-Now let’s see how to unlock PCIe slot clip.
-If the slot is locked then there’s a good chance the card has already been installed.
-In which case, the clip will be under the card.
+Now let’s see how to unlock the PCIe slot clip.
+If the slot is locked, then there’s a good chance the card has already been installed.
+In this case, the clip will be under the card.

 This is often missed as a larger graphics card can easily block your vision of the clip.

-If there’s no installed card, then look at the PCIe slot itself and you will notice structures at the ends that look like levers.
-These are used to catch the expansion card as it goes into the slot and give it rigid support.
+If there’s no installed card, then look at the PCIe slot itself, and you will notice structures at the ends that look like levers.
+These catch the expansion card as it goes into the slot and give it rigid support.

 Unlocking is easy.
 The clip will be on one side of the slot.
 You will have to push it down gently.
 This shouldn’t take a lot of force.

-Again, as mentioned earlier, the clip unlocking mechanism may defer from board to board.
-The board above has a lever on the side. others may have it on a different position.
+Again, as mentioned earlier, the clip-unlocking mechanism may defer from board to board.
+The panel above has a lever on the side.
+Others may have it in a different position.

-If a card is in the slot you may not be able to find it until you see at the bottom of the card crevice.
+If a card is in the slot, you may only be able to find it once you see it at the bottom of the card aperture.

 To unlock it, press it down with your finger gently but firmly.
-As soon as the lock disengages, the card might pop up a bit.
+The card might pop up as soon as the lock disengages.

 From here on, you can go ahead and remove the card.

-While the process is very straight forward, it can be a bit challenging for users who do not have a lot of experience with opening up their systems.
+While the process is very straightforward, it can be challenging for users with limited experience opening up their systems.

-As such, there is a risk of damage to components as well as harm to the user if proper care isn’t taken.
-This is more so prominent if the PCIe clip is damaged or if the card does not pull out of PCIe slot gently.
+As such, there is a risk of damage to components and harm to the user if proper care isn’t taken.
+This is more prominent if the PCIe clip is damaged or the card does not pull out of the slot gently.

 What To Do If PCIe Clip is Damaged?

-If you have found yourself in the predicament where the PCIe clip is damaged and your card is still stuck in the slot, then you can try gently removing the latch from the PCIe slot with help of a screw driver and a set of pliers.
+If you have found yourself in a predicament where the PCIe clip is damaged, and your card is still stuck in the slot, then you can try gently removing the latch from the PCIe slot with the help of a screwdriver and a set of pliers.

-We highly recommend that you take it to a repair shop if you do not have the tools or the right skill set to perform this.
+I highly recommend taking it to a repair shop if you need the tools or the right skill set to perform this.

-The clips are meant to keep the card firmly in place and some are even reinforced to better serve that purpose.
+The clips are meant to keep the card firmly in place; some are even reinforced to serve that purpose better.

-If you need to install or remove a card, the clip needs to be removed first.
+If you need to install or remove a card, the clip must be removed first.
 The biggest challenge can be reaching the clip.
-If it is under a card and if your components are closely stacked, you might need to be extra careful.
+If it is under a card and your components are closely stacked, you should be extra careful.